We normally do group rides each Sunday morning through the year, starting and finishing at Oxsrad.

 You can also check out a more comprehensive What to Bring With You On a Group Ride.
 (See Below)

-If you find you are struggling with the pace of the ride, let the group leader know.
+If you find you are struggling with the pace of the ride, let the group organiser know.
 He or she might be able to split the group.
 At the least, everyone will be able to look out for you.
 Sometimes feeling the pace is caused by not having enough fuel, so you’re encouraged to eat and drink at regular intervals.
 Another way of making things easier is to move to the back of the group (but not right at the back) to enable you to get maximum benefit from drafting.

 Oxford Tri rides are almost always “no dropping” rides unless the ride has been advertised as one with dropping.

 Oxford Tri group rides are a great way to get to know your fellow triathletes.
 We hope you’ll see them as more than just a training opportunity!